Running Interactive Scripts

 Note that we shouldn’t—can’t—rely on JavaScript being executed by the browser, because the browser is the user’s agent, not ours.
 Ideally, web pages should be written so that they work correctly without JavaScript, but work better with it.
 This is called progressive enhancement, and it means we’re not replicating in JavaScript what the browser can already do.

 A closing thought: while our guest book now has a little bit of JavaScript code, it’s still mostly HTML, CSS, form elements, other standard web features.
 In this way JavaScript extends the web instead of replacing it.
-This is in contrast to the recently-departed Adobe Flash, and before that Java Applets, which were self-contained plug-ins that handled input and rendering on their own.
+This is in contrast to the recently departed Adobe Flash, and before that Java Applets, which were self-contained plug-ins that handled input and rendering on their own.

 Search engines are constantly crawling the web and indexing all of the web pages they can find.
 In the early days, indexing was just a matter of loading the HTML, parsing it and extracting the information.
 But these days, a lot of single-page app sites use JavaScript to “hydrate”This process is called “hydration” by analogy with how water is added to dehydrated food to make it edible again. their site into its full contents.
 On such sites, before hydration happens, the information in the site is hidden inside of JavaScript data structures.
 For this reason, search engines need to not just parse HTML, but also run JavaScript (and load style sheets) during indexing.
-In other words, the indexing systems use browsers (such as for example headless Chrome)—one more place browsers appear in the web ecosystem.
+In other words, the indexing systems use browsers (such as, for example, headless Chrome)—one more place browsers appear in the web ecosystem.

 Summary